SENPAI-Molecular-Dynamics/SENPAI/README.md

 ## Introduction

 SENPAI will simulate its provided system in a classical way.
 Particles are charged point-masses, covalent bonds are springs, and Van der Waals interactions are approximated with the Lennard-Jones potential.
-After each timestep, each particle's file will be appended with a file formatted in `.xyz`.

 The simulation's initial state is read from a `.nh4` file.
 It is a format similar to `.xyz`, but with extra bond information.

+The simulation, after being rendered, can be visualised using existing software like VMD or JMOL.